tonichencs/Load_balancer_simple/README.md

 This version aims to lay the ground for a simple load balancer that allows the selection of the server that has the most avaiable resources to process the request.

 #### Requirements:
-- Implement a basic Server Class which:
+- Implement a basic main.Server Class which:
     - Has a counter which measures its current load
     - Has a pseudomethod which takes the request and process, in the synchronous fashion.
 - Implement the Load Balancer Class which: